Rising 9th Grade Registration

 Hello Rising 9th Grade Students and Parents:

-This website has been designed to help support current WMS 8th grade students during the high school registration process for the 2023/2024 school year.
-Mrs. Crawford will begin meeting with students and their families in January 2023 to assist with the course selection process and answer questions about high school.
+This website has been designed to help support current WMS 8th grade students during the high school registration process for the 2024/2025 school year.
+Mr. Bloor will begin meeting with students and their families in January 2024 to assist with the course selection process and answer questions about high school.
 Please contact us at any time throughout this process.
 It is important that you and your student have a smooth and enjoyable transition to high school.

 We invite you to explore the Monticello High School website to learn more about the school and programs offered.
-In addition, the Virginia Department of Education Graduation Requirements FAQ website has lots of information about graduation requirements for those of you who are sending a child to high school for the first time.
+In addition, the Virginia Dept of Education High School Graduation website has lots of information about graduation requirements for those of you who are sending a child to high school for the first time.

 9th Grade Course Registration Timeline

-• December 8, 2022: Rising 9th grade student and family information session will be held at 6:00 via Zoom
+• December 6, 2023: Rising 9th grade student and family information session will be held at 6:00 via Zoom.

-• January 5 - February 24, 2023: Families and students will meet with their middle school counselor to finalize course requests
+• January 8 - March 1, 2024: Families and students will meet with their middle school counselor to finalize course requests.
+Register for a meeting through the SignUp Genius Calendar.
+It can be in person or via zoom.

-• February 27 - March 10, 2023: Teacher comments on course selections will be entered into PowerSchool
+• February 27 - March 10, 2024: Teacher comments on course selections will be entered into PowerSchool.

-• Week of March 13, 2023: Course verification letters will be sent home
+• Week of March 11, 2024: Course verification letters will be sent home.

-• March 31, 2023: All class selections and changes must be entered into PowerSchool
+• March 31, 2024: All class selections and changes must be entered into PowerSchool.

 Monticello High School Registration Resources